uiuc-hpc/hpx/paper.md

 ```

 Example for the HPX's concurrency API where the Taylor series for the $\sin(x)$
 function is computed.
-The Taylor series is given by
+The Taylor series is given by,

 $$ \sin(x) \approx = \sum\limits_{n=0}^N (-1)^{n-1} \frac{x^{2n}}{(2n)!}.$$